apptek/SubER/README.md

 # SubER - Subtitle Edit Rate

 SubER is an automatic, reference-based, segmentation- and timing-aware edit distance metric to measure quality of subtitle files.
-For a detailed description of the metric and a human post-editing evaluation we refer to our IWSLT 2022 paper (link to be included soon).
+For a detailed description of the metric and a human post-editing evaluation we refer to our [IWSLT 2022 paper](https://arxiv.org/pdf/2205.05805.pdf).
 In addition to the SubER metric, this scoring tool calculates a wide range of established speech recognition and machine translation metrics (WER, BLEU, TER, chrF) directly on subtitle files.

 ## Installation